The Linear Programming Approach to Reach-Avoid Problems for Markov Decision Processes: Radial basis functions for MDPs with Gaussian mixture kernels

-Although the optimization problem in \eqref{eq:approx_pol} is non-convex, standard gradient based algorithms can be employed to obtain a local solution.
-In particular, the cost function is by construction smooth with respect to $u$ for a fixed $x\in\bar{\Xs}$ and the gradient and Hessian information can be analytically obtained using the $\erf$ function.
-Moreover, the decision space $\Us$ is typically low dimensional (in most mechanical systems for example $\dim{\Us}\leq\dim{\Xs})$ and mature software is available \cite{waechter2009introduction} to compute locally optimal solutions.
-The process of calculating a control input at time $k$ for a fixed state $x_k$ is summarized in Algorithm \ref{algo:controlalgo}.
-An alternative approach would be to use randomized techniques similar to the approaches in \cite{campi2008exact,calafiore2006scenario,petretti2014approximatelinear,deori2014buildingrandomized}.
+The optimization problem in \eqref{eq:approx_pol} is non-convex.
+However, the cost function is smooth with respect to $u$ for a fixed $x\in\bar{\Xs}$, the gradient and Hessian information can be analytically obtained using the $\erf$ function and the decision space $\Us$ is typically low dimensional (in most mechanical systems for example, $\dim{\Us}\leq\dim{\Xs})$.
+Thus, a locally optimal solution can be obtained efficiently using off-the-shelf optimization solvers.

-\section{Numerical Case Studies}
+\section{Numerical case studies}

-A challenge in evaluating approximate dynamic programming methods is the construction of benchmark problems since exact solutions are not available.
-For this reason, we consider benchmark problems based on some of the most powerful and scalable existing tools to explore the performance of our method.
-We analyze the numerical performance of the proposed method on three reach-avoid problems that differ in structure and complexity.
-The first two examples correspond to regulation problems with different constraint types and are used to demonstrate the accuracy of the method as the state and control space dimensions grow.
-The final example demonstrates the potential of the proposed approach by addressing a reach-avoid problem for a highly non-linear system with six state variables and two control inputs.
-To compute the ADP reach-avoid controllers for all problems, we have used the method described in Algorithm \ref{algo:vfalgo} without exploiting any additional structure in the systems (e.g. seperability of dynamics).
-All value function approximations and control policy simulations were carried out on an Intel Core i7 Q820 CPU clocked at 1.73 GHz with 16GB of RAM memory, using IBM's CPLEX optimization toolkit in its default settings.
+We develop and solve a series of benchmark problems and evaluate our approximate solutions in two ways.
+First, we compute the closed-loop empirical reach-avoid policy by applying the approximated control input obtained from \eqref{eq:approx_pol}.
+Second, we use scalable alternative approaches to approximate the benchmark reach-avoid problems.
+To this end, we consider three reach-avoid problems that differ in structure and complexity.
+The first two examples are academic and illustrate the scalability and accuracy of the approach.
+The last example is a practical problem, where the approach was also implemented on a miniature race-car testbed.
+Throughout, we refer to our approach as the ADP approach.
+All computations were carried out on an Intel Core i7 Q820 CPU clocked at 1.73 GHz with 16GB of RAM memory, using IBM's CPLEX optimization toolkit in its default settings.